Hussi503/Interview-Questions/Kubernetes/New-question.md

 ---

-# 87. What is a Static Pod?
+# 🔴87.
+What is a Static Pod?

-## Production-Grade Interview Answer

 A **Static Pod** is a Pod that is **managed directly by the kubelet** on a specific node instead of being managed through the Kubernetes API Server or controllers.